uppal101/level-up/README.md

 Front End:

 On the Front End lvl^ is built with React and Redux.
-Additional technologies used include Redux-Forms, Axios, Moment.js, Semantic UI, Redux-Thunk/Redux-Promise-Middleware, and Jest for testing.
+Additional technologies used include Redux-Forms, Axios, React-Router-DOM, Moment.js, Semantic UI, Redux-Thunk/Redux-Promise-Middleware, and Jest for testing.

 Back End: